 • Fair market value adjustment to acquired inventory sold.

 Restructuring related.
 Restructuring charges primarily relate to changes in IDT’s infrastructure in efforts to reduce costs and expenses (gains) associated with strategic divestitures and restructuring in force actions.
 Restructuring charges (gains) are excluded from non-GAAP financial measures because they are not considered core operating activities.
 Although IDT has engaged in various restructuring activities in the past, each has been a discrete event based on a unique set of business objectives.
 As such, management believes that it is appropriate to exclude restructuring charges (gains) from IDT’s non-GAAP financial measures as it enhances the ability of investors to compare the Company’s period-over-period operating results from continuing operations.
 Restructuring-related charges (gains) primarily include:

-- Assets impairments consists of an impairment charge related to a note receivable and subsequent recoveries.
+• Assets impairments including accelerated depreciation of certain assets no longer in use and impairment charge related to a note receivable and subsequent recoveries.